love124356/Bird-Classifier/README.md

 BirdClassifier
   +- data                     # all file used in the program +- model                    # all trained models
-  +- result                   # confusion matrix of models and answer.txt save here +- src
+  +- result                   # confusion matrix of two models and answer.txt save here +- src
   ∣- dataset.py               # set a dataset class for loading imgs ∣- inference.py             # reproduce my submission file or test your model